 For a good-smelling rinse, boil 2 cups water and add 2 tablespoons of any essential oil.
 Let cool and store in the refrigerator.
 After bathing and thoroughly rinsing your pup with clear water, allow the dog to shake out.
 Now apply the rinse.
 Your pup will smell wonderful.

 Have you tried making your own dog shampoo?
-Tell us about it in the comments section below.
-You might also want to check out our previous post on bathing your puppy like a pro.
-If you enjoyed this article, you’ll love Pets Adviser’s popular email newsletter.
-It’s free to sign up, and you’ll also be among the first to get alerts about major pet food recalls.
+Tell us about it in the comments below.
+If you enjoyed this article, you’ll love Pets Adviser’s email newsletter.
+It’s free to sign up, and you’ll be among the first to get alerts about major pet food recalls.
 New subscribers also get instant access to our 40-page ebook — which has “secrets every cat and dog lover should know.”
 Learn more here.